joannajzou/GPLFM/README.md

 A MATLAB implementation of the Gaussian process latent force model (GPLFM).

 The GPFLM a Bayesian joint input-state estimator which infers the dynamic response of a structural system subject to unknown excitation.
-An augmented state-space model, which combines a physics-driven model of the structural system with a data-driven model of latent variables, characterizes the joint relationship between inputs and states with a GP prior.
-Posterior inference of latent variables, including the unknown input and unmeasured states, is then obtained via Gaussian process regression of measured states, performd sequentially using Kalman filtering and RTS smoothing.
+An augmented state-space model, which combines a physics-driven model of the structural system with a data-driven model of latent variables, characterizes the joint relationship between unknown inputs and states with a GP prior.
+Posterior inference of latent variables is obtained via Gaussian process regression of measured states, performed sequentially using Kalman filtering and RTS smoothing.

 This code is a supplement to [**J. Zou, E. Lourens, A. Cicirello (2022).
 "Virtual sensing of subsoil strain response in monopile-based offshore wind turbines via Gaussian process latent force models."**](https://arxiv.org/abs/2207.05901) Please cite this work if you use or refer to any parts of this repository.